yedino/galaxy42/doc/msvc-instructions.md

 * for 64-bit build choose Visual Studio 15 2017 Win64
 click generate
 ```
+if you forget it you can do File>RelodeCash to chose proper version

 __Cmake output:__
 ```
 The C compiler identification is MSVC 19.10.25019.0